-Any acceptable bachelor's degree obtained in a field other than marketing.
-The field of marketing includes the following disciplines at bachelor's level: marketing, consumer behaviour, retail management, marketing communication and services marketing.
+- Any acceptable bachelor's degree obtained in a field other than marketing. - The field of marketing includes the following disciplines at bachelor's level: marketing, consumer behaviour, retail management, marketing communication and services marketing. - An average final mark of at least 55% for all major final-year modules of the bachelor's degree. - A letter of motivation to the Department of Business Management. - The student should not be enrolled for any other degree and/or diploma programme at Stellenbosch University or any other institution at the time.

-Strictly according to admission requirements and performance in bachelor's degree.
-Only full-time students will be considered for the programme.